Foibe massacres: Austrian Empire

+Austrian rulers found use of the racial antagonism and financed Slav schools and promoted Croatian as the official language, and many Italians chose voluntary exile.
 During the meeting of the Council of Ministers of 12 November 1866, Emperor Franz Joseph I of Austria outlined a wide-ranging project aimed at the Germanization or Slavization of the areas of the empire with an Italian presence:

+In 1909, Italian lost its status as the official language of Dalmatia in favor of Croatian: thus Italian could no longer be used in the public and administrative sphere.

-Istrian Italians were more than 50% of the total population for centuries, while making up about a third of the population in 1900.
-Dalmatia, especially its maritime cities, once had a substantial local ethnic Italian population (Dalmatian Italians), making up 33% of the total population of Dalmatia in 1803, but this was reduced to 20% in 1816.
+Istrian Italians were more than 50% of the total population of Istria for centuries, while making up about a third of the population in 1900.
+Dalmatia had a local Italian-speaking population (Dalmatian Italians) of 20% in 1816, mostly concentrated in its maritime cities.
+In Dalmatia, there was a constant decline of the Italian-speaking population, in a context of repression that also took on violent connotations.
+During this period, Austrians carried out an aggressive anti-Italian policy through a forced Slavization of Dalmatia.
+According to Austrian census, the Italian-speaking Dalmatians formed 12.5% of the population in 1865.
 In the 1910 Austro-Hungarian census, Istria had a population of 57.8% Slavic-speakers (Croat and Slovene), and 38.1% Italian speakers.
-For the Austrian Kingdom of Dalmatia, (i.e. Dalmatia), the 1910 numbers were 96.2% Slavic speakers and 2.8% Italian speakers, compared to 12.5% Italian speakers in the first Austro-Hungarian census of 1865.
-Many of these Italian speakers were local Slavs who became Italianized due to Italian long being the only official language, and later returned to Slavic languages.
-In 1909 the Italian language lost its status as the official language of Dalmatia in favor of Croatian only (previously both languages were recognized): thus Italian could no longer be used in the public and administrative sphere.
+For the Austrian Kingdom of Dalmatia, (i.e. Dalmatia), the 1910 numbers were 96.2% Slavic speakers and 2.8% Italian speakers.
+In Rijeka the Italians were the relative majority in the municipality (48.61% in 1910), and in addition to the large Croatian community (25.95% in the same year), there was also a fair Hungarian minority (13.03%).
+According to the official Croatian census of 2011, there are 2,445 Italians in Rijeka (equal to 1.9% of the total population).